 - What thoughts might stop you using the finding I can activity and what you can do to change them

 - Download my FREE Activity Map: Focus on the I can.
 It will help you practice what we’ve talked about in this episode

 - Join me on Facebook in the My Heart & Mind Podcast Community

-It’s important to have hope the future, to look forward and find ways of focusing on what you want so you can live and love life.
+It’s important to have hope for the future, to look forward and find ways of focusing on what you want so you can live and love life.

 Hope as I no longer wanted the ‘why me’ feeling.
 Having hope helped me to connect with people.
 It helped me look forward.
 I began to see new situations and circumstances more positively.
 I was able to start looking outside myself.
 Rather than dwelling inside on my thoughts and feelings.

 As we discover ourselves on our journey to feel good after a cardiac event.
 Or while living with a heart condition it is vital that we have hope.
 Without hope, there is nothing to plan or look forward to.
-This is why having hopes and your dreams give you something to aim for to improve your life.
+This is why having hopes and dreams gives you something to aim for to improve your life.

 You can change your expectation